airslice/reearth-plugin-toolbox/README.md

 This is a reearth plugin project, structure refrenced from https://github.com/eukarya-inc/reearth-plateauview.

-## Toolbox - Demo
+## Toolbox - Starter

-- Just a simple demo to show some UI elements.
+- Just a simple starter to show some UI elements.

 ## Toolbox - Tag Cloud